Key changes to renters' rights

 6. Ground 8 amended

-The mandatory rent arrears ground 8 will be substantially amended to make it more difficult to evict tenants for low levels of rent arrears.
+The mandatory rent arrears ground 8 is substantially amended to make it more difficult to evict tenants for low levels of rent arrears.

 The minimum notice period is increased from two weeks to four weeks.